A [Simple] Virtual Rotor Kit

 Medina Uzcátegui LU, Müller-Karger Pereda C, Casanova Medina E. The Virtual Rotor Kit Project: A virtual rotor test rig for balancing experiments.
 International Journal of Mechanical Engineering Education.
 2023;0(0). doi:10.1177/03064190231197119

-For this and similar projects, it must be acknowledged the job done by the open source developer community, who makes possible the availability of the computational tools that are being used in this project.
+For this and similar projects, it is important to acknowledge the work of the open-source developer community, whose efforts make the computational tools used in this project available.

 [1] “Project Chrono - An Open-Source Physics Engine.” https://projectchrono.org/ (accessed Jan.
 07, 2022).